josephrmartinez/mktute/README.md

 - Local Model Inference: Implement an option to use local AI models for inference.
 Reduce cost, dependency on external APIs, and keep all data on device.

 - Improve prompt to give the model more "time to think"

-- Use tiktoken to estimate cost of tutorial generation.
-Present this estimate to the user before calling AI API provider.